-Noise from other elements of the proposed action on Tinian, such as from bivouac activity and ground transport of the 200-400 Marines would be discountable and would not affect sensitive noise receptors.
-Since neither live-fire noise nor the other activities associated with Tinian would reach sensitive receptors, operational impacts due to airfield operations and live-fire training would result in less than significant noise impacts.
+Noise from other elements of the proposed action on Tinian, such as from bivouac activity and transport of the 200-400 Marines would be discountable and would not affect sensitive noise receptors.
+Since neither live-fire noise nor the other activities associated with Tinian would reach sensitive receptors, operational impacts due to airfield operations and live-fire training would result in no noise impacts.